mjaddis/rdss-message-api-specification/README.md

 ### Audience

-The RDSS Message API is inteded for the following audience:
+The RDSS Message API is intended for the following audience:

 - Engineering
 - Operations